dave-cross/plugin-node-faker/readme.md

 }
 ```

+Check out Faker on NPM for all the different API methods (https://www.npmjs.com/package/faker).

 ## Work in process

 **This is not on NPM yet.** I have concerns that it isn't as optimal as it could be.
 If you have suggestions on how to improve it, I am all ears and ready to learn.
 For now, I'm `npm link`ing the module into a PL instance.